 - Advanced Open Water Diving Manual: $56.90

-Advanced Open Water can also be combined with Drysuit and Enriched Air (Nitrox) specialties for only $99 per specialty!
-It also saves a ton of money on rental equipment, time, and course materials.
+Advanced Open Water can also be combined with Enriched Air (Nitrox) specialty for $99 + materials (around $70)!

 We offer total flexibility with our schedules.
 Generally, Advanced courses are conducted in three or four days.

 For those who are already drysuit certified, the class involves getting squared away with your gear during the week, and then a Saturday & Sunday of good ol’ fashioned scuba diving in open water.